polar-app/polar-app/apps/pdf/README.md

     "pdfjs-dist": "https://github.com/burtonator/package-polar-pdfjs-dist.git",

+        // Make resize of the

+        // FIXME: get annotations placed properly when the pdf viewer pages are activated/deactivated

+        // FIXME: get find working

+        // FIXME: resize of the doc layout...

         // FIXME: full screen mode without a navbar...
         // FIXME: sidebar that can be toggled on and off with the pdf width
         // adjusted